QAmigo/QAmigo/README.md

 It will automatically allocates some name for the variables and generate checkboxes on the right, click the checkbox will draw it on the chart on the bottom right of the window.

 ![](doc/images/Data%20in%20chart.png)

+## About

+The linux version released package uses [CQtDeployer](https://github.com/QuasarApp/Console-QtDeployer) to deploy, thanks to the author's great work!